GretaTimaite/personal_website/content/authors/admin/_index.md

 title: Greta Timaite
 ---

-I am a data scientist at Leeds Institute for Data Analytics.
-Currently I work on a project aiming to better understand and quantify uncertainty in agent-based models.
-I am also involved in the [OpenInfra project](https://github.com/udsleeds/openinfra) exploring the potential uses of OpenStreetMap data for transport research.
+I am an ESRC-funded PGT student at CIM, University of Warwick.
+In 2023 I expect to start a PhD focusing on the intersection of AI controversies, expertise, and research communities.

+Previously I worked as data scientist at LIDA, University of Leeds.
+There I was involved in two projects, one of which -- [OpenInfra project](https://github.com/udsleeds/openinfra) -- was shortlisted for Leeds Digital Festival Sustainability Awards 2022.